 Other Factors and Myths

 A common myth is that a parent’s new spouse’s income is utilized to calculate child support.
 Actually this is not a myth so much as it is misleading.
 It is true that a new spouse’s income is included in the child support calculation, but not in the way you may think.
 It is prohibited for a court to consider a new spouse’s income as the parent’s income baring some specific and extreme circumstances; however, the new spouse’s income is utilized to determine the parent’s tax bracket level affecting their net income.
-This factor can actually have the opposite effect on a child support calculation that most might think.
+This factor can actually have the opposite effect on a child support calculation than most might think.

 Other factors that are included in a guideline child support calculation are mortgage interest payments, property taxes, health care premiums, required union dues, 401(k) and mandatory retirement contributions, support for other children, and un-reimbursed work expenses.
 These do affect the child support calculation; however, to a lesser degree than the factors discussed above.